dulilun/dulilun/README.md

 - **Du, L.**, Li, Q., and Yu, P. (2019). "[A Sequential Model for Recruitment: High Volume, Random Yields, and Rigid Demand](http://www.bm.ust.hk/isom/files/OM/FacultyPublications/LiQing/SeRecruiting_Sep_2020.pdf)", Submitted.

+# Opennings

+Postdoc / research associate positions are available.
+Applicants with strong background in probability / statistics and specialized in random matrix theory / interacting particle systems are particularly welcomed.

 <!---
 dulilun/dulilun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.